soumyadipcsis/SamaTulyata4PLC/README.md

 # SamaTulyata4PLC

-    # The tool is written in python
+ The tool is written in python.
+To run the tool use the following command "python main.py <TCL_FILE_NAME> <SFC_FILE_NAME>".
+To get exhaustive tool output use "--detail" flag option.

-    # Its is a verifier for PLC programs.
-It is also open source.
+ It is an equivalence checker for verifying software migration for PLC programs.

+# Experimentation
-    # For our experiemntation, we translate TCL code to Petri net
-      and SFC to Petri net
+ For our experiemntation, we translate TCL code to Petri net and SFC to Petri net model.
+Our Equivalece checker is Petri net based equivalence checker.
+SamaTulyata4PLC is integrated with the OpenPLC/ CBM tool.
+So the verification time includes the OplenPLC/CBM initial set up time.
+For each benchmark, the initial setup of the tool is performed.

-    # Now the current version of SamaTulyata4PLC works on those generated Petri net

-    # TCL to SFC Migration is carried out propitory tool.

-    # SamaTulyata4PLC integrated with the propitory tool.
-So the verification
-      time includes the tool initial set up time.

-    # In each benchmark, the initial setup of the tool is performed.

-    # The benchmark file  contains all TCL files for experimentation.

-    # All bechmarks are opensource benchmarks.

-    # Tool demo vedio is avaibale.

-    # To get exhaustive tool output use --detail flag option.

-    # Run the tool use "python main.py <TCL_FILE_NAME> <SFC_FILE_NAME>"

-    # Results: Overall verification time including tool initialization time which takes 10-20 sec for large benchmarks.
+ Overall verification time including OpenPLC/CBM initialization time which takes 10-20 sec for large benchmarks.
-      On the other hand for small benchmarks its carried out within a second.
+ On the other hand, for small benchmarks its carried out within a second.
+One can experiment with the tool in isolation.

-    # Reason: Variable creation table time at OpenPlC/ CBM which is one  of the input of equivalence checker.

-    # In first version of Demo video which is uploaded, it is not integrated with OpenPLC/ CBM.

-    # All experimental time is taken with the version of tool which is integrated with  OpenPLC/ CBM.

-    # One can experiment the tool in isolation.
  The overall verification time is in microseceond range.

+ In every initialization phase of CBM / OpenPLC variable creation table time is generated first  which is one
+ of the input of equivalence checker.
+The benchmark file  contains all TCL files for experimentation.
+ The Tool demo video is also avaibale.
+In first line of experiment, the experimental time is taken with the version of tool which is integrated with  OpenPLC/ CBM.

+# Migration tool
+TCL to SFC Migration is carried out propitory tool.